Titusville Car Accident Attorney

 - Intersection collisions typically cause T-bone crashes that threaten passengers with direct side impacts.

 - Parking lot accidents may not sound too threatening but they are extremely prevalent and sometimes hurt people.

 - Drunk driving crashes create an extra level of complexity for victims because the driver will be involved in a criminal case on top of your claim for damages.

 When these events get complicated, they might benefit from an evaluation by an accident reconstruction specialist, which we can arrange.
 A specialist may provide testimony that clarifies the assignment of fault.

 Compassionate Titusville car accidents lawyers

 Couture Law P.A. provides you with compassionate legal representation when you are in pain and worried about the immediate and long-term financial consequences of your accident.
 We know how the system works and will press responsible parties to meet their legal obligations to pay your legitimate damages.
 If you have been hurt in an accident in Titusville, deadlines exist that affect your ability to collect PIP benefits or file a lawsuit.
+The statute of limitations on auto accident cases is two years.
 Learn about your rights by talking to us immediately.